Oilfield Accidents Attorney El Paso, TX

 It goes without saying that oil production is already a dangerous line of work.
 When the safety of workers comes second to profits, Occupational Safety and Health Administration (OSHA) requirements are not enforced and workers suffer injuries that range from sever burns to loss of limbs to life-threatening internal injuries.

 Simply stated, Roger Davie will see all injury cases through until the end, regardless of how he ethically finds that end.
 In fact, his willingness to try cases combined with his skills are well-known throughout the legal community.
-As a Texas Board Certified Employment Lawyer, Roger Davie has the expertise to represent you or your loved ones in oil industry related accidents.
+As a Texas Board Certified Employment Lawyer, Roger Davie of El Paso, TX has the expertise to represent you or your loved ones in oil industry related accidents.
 Regardless of the venue, Roger Davie will pursue maximum compensation based on your immediate and long-term needs.

 Contact Roger Davie